Senior Executive Remuneration Policy|E Ink Corporate Governance

 Clawback Policy

-In cases where executive managements are involved in illegal activities, violate professional ethics, demonstrate negligence or misconduct, or their improper actions result in business risks that cause financial or reputational losses to the Company, the Board of Directors may approve adjustments to the distribution proportion of rewards or initiate a clawback of previously granted incentives.
+In cases where executive management members are involved in illegal activities, violate professional ethics, demonstrate negligence or misconduct, or engage in improper actions that result in business risks that cause financial or reputational losses to the Company, the Board of Directors may approve adjustments to the distribution proportion of rewards or initiate a clawback of previously granted incentives.

 Senior Executives’ Stock Ownership Policy

-Note 1: Annual Total Compensation Ratio = Annual Total Compensation of the Highest-paid Individual in the Organization / Median Annual Total Compensation of all Employees, Excluding the Highest-paid Individual
+Note 1: (Annual Total Compensation of the Highest-paid Individual in the Company) / (Average Annual Total Compensation of all Employees, Excluding the Highest-paid Individual)

-Note 3: Senior Executives of E Ink Holding (Taiwan Region)
+Note 1: Senior Executives of E Ink (Taiwan Region)